 It's very important to understand the relationship between proper nutrition and your puppy's growth.

 Puppy weight estimates are based on a pup being well fed.

-Obviously underfeeding will have a negative effect on your puppys' health and development, but many dog owners don't realize just how many problems overfeeding can cause.
+Obviously underfeeding will have a negative effect on your puppys' health and development, preventing him from reaching his full potential in terms of size/growth.

+Many dog owners don't realize just how many problems overfeeding can cause.
 Obesity in dogs is on the rise, and this is usually a direct result of feeding a dog too much in general or too much of the wrong food.

 joint) problems can be caused by overfeeding your large breed puppy, by

 The growth of a large breed puppy needs to be carefully controlled, and it's vital that you feed a puppy food that has been specifically formulated for large breed pups.